COILLTE PRIVACY POLICY (last revised January 2026)

 Where we reasonably believe that you are or may be in breach of any applicable laws, for example on hate speech, we may disclose your personal information to relevant third parties, including to law enforcement agencies or your internet provider.
 We would only do so in circumstances where such disclosure is permitted under applicable laws, including Data Protection Legislation.

 We do our utmost to protect user privacy through the appropriate use of security technology.
 We restrict access to personal data to employees, contractors and agents who need to know such personal data in order to operate, develop or improve the services that we provide.
 We ensure that we have appropriate physical and technological security measures to protect your information; and we ensure that when we outsource any processes that the service provider has appropriate security measures in place.
 However, the website contains hyperlinks to websites owned and operated by third parties.
-These third party websites have their own privacy policies, including cookies.
-We do not accept any responsibility or liability for the privacy practices of such third party websites and your use of such websites is at your own risk.
+These third-party websites have their own privacy policies, including cookies.
+We do not accept any responsibility or liability for the privacy practices of such third-party websites and your use of such websites is at your own risk.

 We will implement appropriate technical and organisational measures to ensure a level of security appropriate to the risks that are presented by the processing of your personal data.
 In particular, we will consider the risks presented by accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data transmitted, stored or otherwise processed.
+All information you provide to us is stored on our secure servers.
+Where we have given you (or where you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping this password confidential.
+We ask you not to share a password with anyone.

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of any data transmitted to our website and any such transmission is at your own risk.
+Although we will do our best to protect your personal data, we cannot guarantee the security of any data submitted or accessed from unsecure user systems or passing over intermediate systems on the public internet.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.
-We are not responsible for any delays, delivery failures, or any other loss or damage resulting from (i) the transfer of data over communications networks and facilities, including the internet, or (ii) any delay or delivery failure on the part of any other service provider not contracted by us, and you acknowledge that the website may be subject to limitations, delays and other problems inherent in the use of such communications facilities.
+We are not responsible for any delays, delivery failures, or any other loss or damage resulting from (i) the transfer of data over unsecure communications networks and facilities, including the public internet, or (ii) any delay or delivery failure on the part of any other service provider not contracted by us, and you acknowledge that the website may be subject to limitations, delays and other problems inherent in the use of such communications facilities.
+Users are therefore solely responsible for maintaining the security of systems or devices used to access our websites and encouraged to pay particular attention to any security warnings issued by their device, browser, or network when accessing or using the website and to ensure that their own systems are adequately protected.
 You will appreciate that we cannot guarantee the absolute prevention of cyber-attacks such as hacking, spyware and viruses.
-Accordingly, you will not hold us liable for any unauthorized disclosure, loss or destruction of your personal data arising from such risks.

 We will notify serious data breaches to the DPC without undue delay, and where feasible, not later than 72 hours after having become aware of same.
 If notification is not made after 72 hours, we will record a reasoned justification for the delay; however, it is not necessary to notify the DPC where the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons.
 A personal data breach in this context means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.